-Well, it depends on what you want to use it on.
+It depends on what you want to use it on.
 For some projects you can use only one or the other, but for other projects, you have the option to choose between the two.
 In that case, which is better to use?
 Which will last longer and which is least expensive?
 Which is less complicated?
 These are some of the questions we will be addressing in today’s post.

-We will give you an overview of what exactly heat transfer vinyl (HTV) and adhesive vinyl are, what you can use each of them for, and which is better to use in different situations.
+I will give you an overview of what exactly heat transfer vinyl (HTV) and adhesive vinyl are, what you can use each of them for, and which is better to use in different situations.

 If you press HTV onto your clothing correctly (as per the manufacturers instructions), it will adhere well and last many washes.
 Adhesive vinyl on clothing is not as durable in the wash and will begin to peel off before long.
 Therefore, it’s always best to use HTV for clothing and fabric.